Sundarban National Park

 Spotted deer are mainly grazers in any other habitat but in Sunderbans they are mainly browsers.
 Like tigers, they have adapted to tolerate water and swim pretty often to go from one island to another.

-While some mangrove roots stop the intake excessive salt from the water before it reaches the plant, some have far-reaching, exposed roots that allow oxygen to be transferred to the roots trapped below ground in areas where there is limited oxygen in the soil.
+While some mangrove roots stop the intake of excessive salt from the water before it reaches the plant, some have far-reaching, exposed roots that allow oxygen to be transferred to the roots trapped below ground in areas where there is limited oxygen in the soil.

 While some Mangrove leaves have glands that excrete salt, some allow the mangrove to conserve its fresh water ability and some can even turn to reduce the surface area of the leaf exposed to the hot sun to reduce water loss.

-There are 65 species of crabs, some that can climb trees when the tide rises while Mud skippers are from the fish family but behave like amphibians and also climb trees when needed.
+There are 65 species of crabs, some that can climb trees when the tide rises while Mudskippers are from the fish family but behave like amphibians and also climb trees when needed.

-• No Safari Timings in particular, you are on a safari all the time.
+No Safari Timings in particular, you are on a safari all the time.

-• Added on-night stay at the resort to charge electronic equipment and also have a different perspective
+Night stay at the resort to charge electronic equipment and also have a different perspective

 Daywise Itinerary